gomorpheus/morpheus-docs/infrastructure/clouds/clouds.rst

   Setup PXE Boot in the Boot section to add bare metal servers.
 Once set up you can view information such as power, OS, name, type, cloud, IP address, nodes, disk space, memory, and status.
 Security Groups
   The Security Groups tab displays a list of existing security groups in the cloud.
 You can add a security group to this cloud by clicking :guilabel:`EDIT SECURITY GROUPS`.
-Load Balancers
-  The load balancers tab panel displays available load balancers in the cloud including the name, description, type, cloud and host.
-You can add a load balancer from this tab by clicking :guilabel:`ADD LOAD BALANCER`.
 Networks
   Displays Networks synced or added to the Cloud, including their name, type, CIDR, pool, DHCP status, visibility and targeted Tenant.
 Data Stores
   Displays Datastores synced or added to the Cloud, including their name, type, capacity, online status, visibility, and targeted Tenant.
 Resources
   Displays Resource Pools synced from the Cloud, including their name, description, and targeted Tenant.
-Policies
-  Manages Policies enforced on the Cloud.
-Setting a policy on this tab is equal to creating a policy in |AdmPol| and scoping it to the selected Cloud.
-Profiles
-  Manages |profileTypes| Profiles that create custom object associated secrets and metadata that will automatically be mapped per Cloud selection during provisioning and automation.

 Deleting Clouds
 ---------------

-To delete a cloud:
+To delete a Cloud:

 #.
 Select the Infrastructure link in the navigation bar.
 #.
 Select the Clouds link in the sub navigation bar.
 #.
 Click the Delete icon of the cloud to delete.

 ..
 IMPORTANT:: All Instances, managed Hosts and VMs must be removed prior to deleting a Cloud.
-To remove Instances, hosts and VMs from |morpheus| without deleting the Cloud resources they represent, select Delete on the host or VM, unselect "Remove Infrastructure", and select "Remove Associated Instances" if Instance are associated with the selected Hosts or VMs.

 |

+.. rst-class:: hidden
   .. include:: /infrastructure/clouds/profiles.rst